MenuFi/MenuFiWebPortal/README.md

 ##### Testing build artifacts

-1. Open your browser of choice.
-2. Go to `file:///path/to/project/dist/index.html`
+1. Navigate to `/dist` in your file explorer.
+2. Right click on the `index.html` file and select `Open With`
+3. Choose a browser to test in.

 #### REMOTE